 This price change can be linked to global demand increases in growing countries, with

-Outside of the monetary issues within the trade, trucking has caused safety issues with passenger vehicle occupants, large truck occupants, motorcyclists, bicyclists and pedestrians.
-In 2016, there were 3,986 deaths from crashes involving large trucks, 66% being from passenger vehicle occupants and 17% from large truck occupants.
-While the industry has seen an overall decline in deaths since 1975 (Table 2) it still accounts for 11% of deaths on roads, leaving room for vast improvement.
+Outside of the monetary issues within the trade itself, the trucking industry has faced continued scrutiny over safety related issues involving passenger vehicles, commercial trucks, motorcycles, bicycles and pedestrians.
+In 2016, there were 3,986 fatalities from accidents involving commercial Class 8 trucks with 66% involving passenger vehicles and 17% involving other commercial trucks.
+While the industry has seen an overall decline in deaths since 1975 (Table 2) it still accounts for 11% of fatalities on roads, leaving room for vast improvement.

-The next step in fuel economy improvements is eliminating the need for fuel completely.
-Hydrogen fuel cell and battery powered trucks will soon takeover the short-haul industry, and, hopefully, become the norm for all of trucking in future years.
-Hydrogen
+The next step in fuel economy improvements is eliminating the need for fossil fuel completely.
+Hydrogen fuel cell and battery powered trucks will soon takeover the short-haul industry and be integrated into longer hauls in the near future.

-Over the coming years, the trucking industry will experience exponential change, sparking overall decrease in fuel consumption and emissions that have been negatively impacting the environment for too long.
+Over the coming years, the trucking industry will experience exponential change, sparking an overall decrease in fuel consumption and emissions that have been negatively impacting the environment for too long.
 With variable operating costs absorbing 90% of revenues, companies are realizing the correlation between sustainability and safety, monetary and market benefits.
-Today, trucking market leaders are setting the pace for a more sustainable future, where the gap between modest change and emergent failures to the economy, society and environment will steadily be closed.
-This will be accomplished through the technologies that enable fuel efficiency, increased safety and decreased labor demands that lower the cost to the economy, society, environment and the future.
+Today, trucking market leaders are setting the pace for a more sustainable future, where the gap between modest change and emergent failures will steadily be closed.
+This will be accomplished through the technologies that enable fuel efficiency, increased safety and decreased labor demands that lower the cost to the economy, society, environment, and future generations.

 Ashanti, Kiara.
 “The Truth About Why Gas Prices are Rising so High.”
 Money Crashers, 2012, https://www.moneycrashers.com/why-gas-prices-rising/